icerpc/icerpc-csharp/tools/IceRpc.BuildTelemetry.Reporter/README.md

 </PropertyGroup>
 ```

-Setting this property to `true` completely disables the computation and
+Setting this property to `false` completely disables the computation and
 collection of telemetry.